Nicole-Van/Pet-Store-Scenario/README.md

 ## 2. What if a pet is accidentally mark 'sold'?

-**Begin a transaction** This allows me to make changes that don't save until I say 'commit'.
+**Begin a transaction** This allows me to make changes and won't save until I choose to 'commit'.
 I then performed the accidental availabiliy change.

 ![Rollback Transaction](Rollback_Transaction.jpg)

-**Rollback the error** I used the 'Rollback' command, and checked the results before selecting 'commit'.
+**Rollback the error** I used the 'Rollback' command and checked the results before selecting 'commit'.

 ![Rollback Full Code](Rollback_FullCode.jpg)